devesmee/womensworldcup2023/README.md

 Users can favourite a stadium or team to easily view its detailed info.

 ## ⚠️ Disclaimer ⚠️
 I am in no way affliated with FIFA or any of the teams included in this app.
 This app was built purely for personal purposes and to gain more experience building apps with SwiftUI.
+I do not own any of the images and all credit goes to their respective owners.